 DIY Bath Bombs Recipe / Ingredients

 What if we told you most of the ingredients for your DIY bath bombs were right in your kitchen?
 In fact, you can probably go make one right now without having to go to the store.
+These ingredients will make one softball-sized bomb (more if you use smaller molds).
+Simply multiply the supply list by the number of bombs you want to make at one time (or the number of molds you have on hand).

 - 1 cup of baking soda